Midway, North Carolina Weather

 Climate

-Across the year, Midway receives about 43 inches of precipitation spread over roughly 76 rainy days.
+In a typical year Midway records about 43 inches of precipitation on around 76 days.